Hezbollah confirms its leader Hassan Nasrallah was killed in an Israeli airstrike

 BEIRUT — (AP) — Lebanon's Hezbollah group confirmed on Saturday that its leader and one of its founders, Hassan Nasrallah, was killed in an Israeli airstrike in Beirut the previous day.

-The Lebanese Health Ministry said six people were killed and 91 injured in the Beirut strikes Friday, which leveled six apartment buildings.
-Ali Karki, the commander of Hezbollah’s Southern Front, and additional Hezbollah commanders were also killed in the attack, the Israeli military said.
+The Lebanese Health Ministry said six people were killed and 91 injured in the strikes, which leveled six apartment buildings.
+Ali Karki, the commander of Hezbollah’s Southern Front and other commanders were also killed, the Israeli military said.

+Iran announced Saturday that a prominent general in its paramilitary Revolutionary Guard sanctioned by the U.S. died in the same airstrike.
+Abbas Nilforushan, 58, who the U.S. identified as the deputy commander for operations in the Guard, was killed Friday, Iran’s state-run IRNA news agency reported.

+The recent strikes in Lebanon and the assassination of Nasrallah are a significant escalation in the war in the Middle East, this time between Israel and Hezbollah.

+The Israeli military said a missile launched from Yemen was intercepted shortly after the sirens were heard.
+There were no reports of injuries.
+It was not immediately known if the missile strike was aimed at Netanyahu’s flight.

+Netanyahu cut short his trip to the U.S. to deal with the growing crisis in Israel’s battle against Hezbollah militants.

 Lt.
-Col. Nadav Shoshani, an army spokesperson, said the airstrike was based on years of tracking Nasrallah along with “real time information” that made it viable.

-Shoshani declined to say what munitions were used in the strike or provide an estimate on civilian deaths, only saying that Israel takes measures to avoid civilians whenever possible and clears strikes ahead of time with intelligence and legal experts.
+Col. Nadav Shoshani, an Israeli army spokesperson, said the airstrike Friday in Beirut was based on years of tracking Nasrallah along with “real time information” that made it viable.
+He declined to say what munitions were used in the strike or provide an estimate on civilian deaths, only saying that Israel takes measures to avoid civilians whenever possible.

 The Palestinian militant group Hamas in a statement issued condolences to its ally, Hezbollah.
 Nasrallah frequently described launching rockets against northern Israel as a “support front” for Hamas and Palestinians in Gaza.

-“History has proven that the resistance... whenever its leaders die as martyrs, will be succeeded on the same path by a generation of leaders who are more valiant, stronger and more determined to continue the confrontation,” the Hamas statement said.

-It added that “assassinations will only increase the resistance in Lebanon and Palestine in determination and resolve.”
+It said that “assassinations will only increase the resistance in Lebanon and Palestine in determination and resolve.”

+Immediately after the confirmation from Hezbollah, people starting firing in the air in Beirut and other areas of the country, to mourn Nasrallah's death.
+“Wish it was our kids, not you, Sayyid!” said one woman, using an honorific title for Nasrallah, as she clutched her baby in the western city of Baabda.

+News of Nasrallah's killing stunned travelers at Lebanon's only international airport, where hundreds of people were scrambling to leave the country despite limited flights.
+Some were in tears.
+Others were on the phone with relatives in disbelief.
+One woman screamed on the phone, “No!
+It was just an announcement!
+No, he didn’t die!”

-The military said it was mobilizing additional reserve soldiers as tensions escalate with Lebanon, activating three battalions of reserve soldiers to serve across the country.
-The call comes after it sent two brigades to northern Israel earlier in the week to train for a possible ground invasion.
+The military said Saturday it was mobilizing additional reserve soldiers as tensions escalate with Lebanon, activating three battalions of reserve soldiers to serve across the country.
+It sent two brigades to northern Israel earlier in the week to train for a possible ground invasion.

 Shoshani, the army spokesperson, said that Israel has inflicted heavy damage on Hezbollah’s capabilities over the past week by targeting a combination of immediate threats and strategic weapons, such as larger, guided missiles.
 But he said much of Hezbollah’s arsenal still remains intact and that Israel would continue to target the group.

+The Israeli military updated guidelines for Israeli citizens, canceling gatherings of more than 1,000 people due to the ongoing threat.

-"We hope this will change Hezbollah's actions," he said.
-"We have been looking for solutions, looking for a change in reality that will bring our civilians home," referring to the approximately 60,000 Israelis who have been evacuated from their homes along the Lebanese border for almost a year.
+Approximately 60,000 Israelis have been evacuated from their homes along the Lebanese border for almost a year.
 Earlier this month, Israel's government said halting Hezbollah's attacks in the country's north to allow residents to return to their homes is an official war goal.

-Iranian state television read the announcement from Hezbollah confirming Nasrallah's death live, but there was no other immediate comment.
-Iranian Supreme Leader Ayatollah Ali Khamenei in a Saturday message said "the resistance movement, heading by Hezbollah, will decide the fate of the region,” in a statement read on state TV.

-“All regional resistance forces are to stand by and support Hezbollah,” he said.
-He added that Hezbollah was strong enough to withstand Israeli attacks.
-Iran is the main supporter of Lebanese Hezbollah and other militant groups in the region.

 Hezbollah started firing rockets on Israel in support of Gaza on Oct.
 8, a day after Hamas militants launched an unprecedented attack on Israel, killing some 1,200 people and abducting another 250.
 Since then, the two sides have been engaged in cross-border strikes that have gradually escalated and displaced tens of thousands of civilians on both sides of the border.

 Hostilities escalated dramatically last week when thousands of explosives hidden in pagers and walkie-talkies used by Hezbollah detonated, killing dozens of people and leaving thousands, including many civilians, with severe injuries to the eyes, face and limbs.
 Israel is widely believed to be behind the attack.
-Israel has also killed several top Hezbollah commanders in Beirut in addition to the attack that killed Nasrallah.
+Israel also killed several top Hezbollah commanders in Beirut, especially in the past two weeks, in addition to the attack that killed Nasrallah.

 Orna Mizrahi, a senior researcher at the Tel Aviv-based think tank Institute for National Security Studies and former intelligence analyst for the Israeli military and prime minister’s office, noted that Nasrallah was sometimes a “voice of reason,” interested in engaging Israel in a war of attrition and holding the militant group back from using the full force of their formidable arsenal against Israel.